Russia

 The Russian Federation's principal intelligence services are direct successors to the Soviet Committee for State Security (KGB), divided after 1991 into separate civilian domestic and foreign components plus the long-standing military service.
 The Federal Security Service (FSB) inherited the KGB's internal security mandate and absorbed signals-intelligence functions in 2003 with the abolition of FAPSI.
 The Foreign Intelligence Service (SVR) took over the foreign-intelligence mission of the KGB First Chief Directorate.
 The Main Directorate of the General Staff — formally renamed the GU in 2010 but commonly still called the GRU — continued the Soviet-era military-intelligence service that traces its lineage to 1918.

-Each of the three reports directly to the President of the Russian Federation through the Security Council, and each is led by an appointee of the President.
+The FSB and SVR report directly to the President of the Russian Federation and are each led by a presidential appointee; the GU/GRU sits within the Ministry of Defence chain of command but operates under presidential authority through the Security Council.
 The services do not have parliamentary oversight on the model of comparable Western services; the principal external public-record judicial scrutiny — historically through the European Court of Human Rights — ended with Russia's expulsion from the Council of Europe in March 2022.
 The post-2014 period of operations in Ukraine, the post-2018 period of Western government attribution for cyber and direct-action operations, and the post-February 2022 invasion of Ukraine have produced an unprecedented volume of public-record material on Russian state intelligence activity.

 The Russian Federation's principal domestic security and counter-intelligence service, successor to the KGB and headquartered at the Lubyanka in Moscow.